Prosper-Mapepa/alatoul-api/RAILWAY_SETUP.md

 - `NODE_ENV` - Set to `production`
 - `PORT` - Automatically set by Railway (don't override)
 - `FRONTEND_URL` - Your frontend URL (e.g., `https://your-frontend.vercel.app`)
+- `DB_SYNCHRONIZE` - Set to `true` for initial setup to auto-create tables, then set to `false` after tables are created (recommended for production safety)

 ### 4. Database Connection